rybitew/Homework/README.md

 # Homework
-Recrutation task - simple application detecting the gender based on the name.
+Recruitment task - simple application detecting the gender based on the name.
 Docker image is available on https://hub.docker.com/r/rybitew/homework

 ## Endpoints